LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Experiments

 \item \textbf{Empowerment:} Evaluates the answer's practical utility and its ability to provide actionable information.

 \item \textbf{Diversity:} Assesses the breadth of information and perspectives presented in the answer.

-\item \textbf{Overall:} Provides a single, holistic quality score to measure how the answer perform overall, considering comprehensiveness, empowerment, diversity, and any other relevant factors. \end{itemize}
+\item \textbf{Overall:} Provides a single, holistic quality score to measure how the answer performs overall, considering comprehensiveness, empowerment, diversity, and any other relevant factors. \end{itemize}

 Following recent best practices in automated evaluation, we employ powerful LLMs as judges to score the outputs of all methods on the 1 to 10 scale defined by our metrics.
 In order to directly reflect the quality of the answers, we will also use LLM to directly evaluate the two answers to obtain their win rates.
-Specifically, we use DeepSeek-V3 \cite{liu2024deepseek} as our evaluators, providing them with carefully designed prompts to ensure consistent and unbiased scoring, and each query and answer is scored at 5 times.
-Detail prompt is shown in Appendix D.3.
+Specifically, we use DeepSeek-V3 \cite{liu2024deepseek} as our evaluators, providing them with carefully designed prompts to ensure consistent and unbiased scoring, and each query and answer is scored 5 times.